cl32484p/CS374-639_Final/README.md

 ## Project Goals

   For this project, we are aiming to provide a solution to a problem faced every year by college students and allow users to become aware of the significance of budgeting, not only at their university but in their future as well.
-We are also aiming to improve our mobile application development skill, build our portfolios, and gain more experience in collaborating with others.
+We are also aiming to improve our mobile application development skills, build our portfolios, and gain more experience in collaborating with others.